HJB equations with gradient constraint associated with controlled jump-diffusion processes: Abstract

 \section{Abstract}

-Existence, regularity and uniqueness of the solution to a Hamilton-Jacobi-Bellman (HJB) equation were studied recently in [H. A. Moreno-Franco, \textit{Appl.
-Math.
-Opt.
-2016}], when the L\'evy measure associated with the integral part of the elliptic integro-differential operator, is finite.
-Here we extend the results obtained in this paper, in the case that the L\'evy measure associated with this operator has bounded variation.
-The HJB equation studied in this work arises in singular stochastic control problems where the state process is a jump-diffusion.
-For a particular case, by means of $\varepsilon$-penalized controls we show that the value function associated to this class of problems agrees with the solution to our HJB equation.
+In this paper, we guarantee {the} existence and uniqueness (in {the} almost everywhere sense) of the solution to a Hamilton-Jacobi-Bellman (HJB) equation with gradient constraint and a partial integro-differential operator whose L\'evy measure has bounded variation.
+This type of equation arises in a singular control problem, where the state process is a {multidimensional} jump-diffusion with jumps of finite variation and infinite activity. {We verify, by means of $\varepsilon$-penalized controls, that the value function associated with this problem satisfies the aforementioned HJB equation.}